seqcode/chexmix/README.md

   * --motfile \<file\>: File of motifs in transfac format to initialize subtype motifs
   * --galaxyhtml: Flag to produce a html output appropreate for galaxy
   * --__exclude__ \<file\>: File containing a set of regions to ignore during ChExMix training.
 It’s a good idea to exclude the mitochondrial genome and other ‘blacklisted’ regions that contain artifactual accumulations of reads in both ChIP-exo and control experiments.
 ChExMix will waste time trying to model binding events in these regions, even though they will not typically appear significantly enriched over the control (and thus will not be reported to the user).
 See the format of an exclude region file [here](http://lugh.bmb.psu.edu/software/multigps/support/mm9_excludes.txt) (example for mm9).
+  * --excludebed \<file\>: Bed file containing a set of regions to ignore during ChExMix training.

 __Finding ChExMix subtypes__: